Advertising on LinkedIn vs Facebook

 To be honest, they are both strong in their own way.
-But if I had to pick one channel, I do believe Facebook does have more of an advantage over LinkedIn right now though, because of it’s smart algorithm, lower cost per lead and smart targeting options.
+But if I had to pick one channel, I do believe Facebook ads does have more of an advantage over LinkedIn right now, mainly because of it’s smart algorithm, lower cost per lead and vast targeting options.

 Ultimately though, the answer to “which channel is better?” for your business, will depend largely on your who you’re targeting and what social media platform they are most likely to be on.

 So, here’s what I recommend:

 If you’re potential clients are using both LinkedIn and Facebook, then run a campaign on both to compare the results.
 Don’t just look at cost per lead.
 Look at the quality of those leads too and your social media ROI.